 Also!
-Starting from last year, Self-Care days are available to students!
+Self-Care days are available to students!
 These are days you can elect to take off, and focus on replenishing yourself by doing something that helps you relax and recover.
 There are some basic things to keep in mind about using them:

-- You can take them WITHOUT explicit reason, for up to 8 times per year (2 per term) - They should be planned 24 hours in advance - Make sure to send your Course Convenor and tutor/supervisor an email about taking the day off, and also log the day on eMed - Make sure to catch up on what you missed!
+- You can take them WITHOUT explicit reason, for up to 8 times per year (2 per term) - They should be planned 24 hours in advance - Make sure to send your Course Convenor and tutor/supervisor an email about taking the day off, and also log the day on eMed (Portfolio > click SUBMIT self-care days) - Make sure to catch up on what you missed!